toastyman231/BasedEngine/README.md

     - The mkproject command mentioned above takes care of this concern as well.
 - Currently all UI (just text at the moment) is rendered as an object in the world.
 At some point I should build a more robust UI system, with support for overlay style UI.
 The text also has some transparency issues, and will overwrite objects around it.
     - I added RmlUI, a very flexible UI library, to the project.
 There is still some optimization and simplification of the API to be done, but it's completely usable as is.
+- LoadScene cannot reload an already loaded scene, because all LoadScene really does is swap which scene is currently being rendered.
+I will need to have some way to load a scene by reading from a file of some sort to get all of it's entities, then on load create each of those entities and destroy all entities in the current scene
+    - I have now added scene serialization, so this is no longer a concern

 ## Contributing
 Feel free to contribute if you feel like it, this is my first large C++ project, so the codebase probably sucks (the parts made by me anyway).
 Any feedback is much appreciated.